openstack/openstack-ansible-ops/bootstrap-embedded-ansible/README.rst

 With the script sourced, the ansible environment will create a virtual environment at `${HOME}/ansible_venv` if it does not already exist.

-To leave the embedded ansible enviornment run the function `deactivate`.
+To leave the embedded ansible environment run the function `deactivate`.